The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Got an idea.

-The say the Harry Reid approach to unemployment.
+The Harry Reid approach to unemployment.

-I'll simply light up my house one night, I'll go down the beach, I'll find a hundred dead turtles, and I'll say, hey, it's great news!
+I'll find 100 dead turtles, and I'll say, hey, it's great news.

-Okay, folks, Who said this?
+Okay, folks, who said this?

 The lingering global financial crisis has exposed the dark side of the capitalist economy system in the West, adding that the U.S. will go down in history as the biggest thief ever.